jonchang/tact/docs/api.md

 # API Reference

+!!! warning "Library usage not recommended"
-I recommend that TACT only be used via its [console commands](commands.md).
+    I recommend using TACT mainly via its [console commands](commands.md) for stability and best results.
+To get started, see the [Tutorial](tutorial.md).

 While TACT can be used as a Python library, its internal interface is subject to change at any time, even for minor or patch versions.
 This API documentation is provided merely for the sake of completeness.